 Food Tourism and Social Media

-Social media plays a vital role in building enthusiasm and a passion for food enjoyment.
+Social media plays a vital role in building enthusiasm and a passion for food experiences.
 Therefore, food tourism is very popular among foodies who share their food experiences on social media sites.
 Especially when it comes to sites such as posting photos on Instagram or promoting a blog via Twitter.

 Food bloggers can be found all over the world, sharing food and drink experiences their online followers.
 These can be anything from fine dining restaurants to market stalls, beer festivals, cooking class, workshops and food tours.